opentalk-mirrors/controller/docs/admin/core/monitoring.md

 # Monitoring

-The OpenTalk controller provides a simple Http-Server for monitoring purpose.
+The OpenTalk controller provides a simple built-in HTTP service for monitoring purposes.
+This HTTP service is only provided when configured.

+The [health command](../cli/health.md) can be used to determine the readiness state.

 ## Configuration